PierreBarrat/TreeKnit.jl/docs/src/mccs.md

 Since reassortments only occur between segments, the genealogy of given segment is described by a tree.
 As a result, the ARG must embed both segment-trees, and every branch in the ARG has to belong to either one of the trees, or to both.

-*RecombTools* infers the ARG by finding the branches that are common to both trees.
+*TreeKnit* infers the ARG by finding the branches that are common to both trees.
 Given two trees with potentially different topologies, it tries to "glue" them together in a reasonable way, where the interpretation of reasonable can vary between *parsimonious* and *conservative* (see the [parsimony parameter](@ref gamma) $\gamma$).

 The MCCs returned by `computeMCCs` represent regions of the ARG (and of the segment trees) where branches are common to both trees.